 In one smooth practiced motion she lifts up her shirt and bra and releases her breasts to view.

 If we are openminded, we accept the great variety of human customs for what they are—neither superior nor inferior to our own—and hold them in due respect.
 The Japanese avoid eye contact in conversation, even upon first meeting.
 It’s not coldness but just the way it’s done; it would be rude in their mind to look at you too directly.
 In some Muslim countries, not only are women fully veiled, including their face and eyes, you’re unlikely ever to have the chance to meet them, with laws constraining their appearance in public; to greet a woman is itself a taboo (this, along with female genital mutilation I admit not much sympathy for).

-At the other extreme, African men customarily caress a woman’s palm upon first handshake, indicating their attraction.
+At the other extreme, African men customarily caress a woman’s palm upon first handshake, indicating their lust.
 That’s nothing compared to some American Indian tribes, before their way of life was upended by the European conquest.
 The common practice of “sex hospitality”—the offering of the host’s wife to a male guest for the night—was a privilege extended to the first White pioneers.
 I think you can appreciate that next to this extraordinary custom, which really existed and is not some libertine’s utopian idea, my proposal is quite modest.

 Given, you suggest, the unfeasibility of breast greetings in a public environment, which makes them viewable not just to you but to all manner of strangers who happen to be around, let’s at least move it to a private space, where only the intended person is present.
 Thus if the couple found you to their liking, they might invite you for a second, more intimate encounter, dinner at their home for example, where the unveiling could take place in safe and relaxed circumstances.